ShouqSaadRu/Pipeline-Erosion-ML/README.md

 This project was completed within **two weeks**:

-- **Week 1** Reading the research paper, trying to understand the problem, and contacting the requestor (a non-technical stakeholder) to clarify requirements.
+- **Week 1** Reading research papers, trying to understand the problem, and contacting the requestor (a non-technical stakeholder) to clarify requirements.
 - **Week 2** Building the ML pipeline, preprocessing data, training models, and writing the report.

 ---